 - SHOWER TWICE A DAY

 Whether you need it or not, (you need it), get in the shower twice a day.
 Sanitize before you socialize.

 Scrape the crud of the day off you before you go to sleep, so you aren’t stewing in convention juices all night.
 Get your night time stank off you in the morning before spending time with other people.
 Using soap/shower gel/anything to make you smell good is not optional and being around people enters you into a social contract where you endeavour to not smell bad.

 I know, you’ve been excited about this for so long.
 You’ve saved up, you’ve figured out the games you want to play and panels you want to see.
 Made a plan.
 Got your crew together.
 Got your con survival kit together.

 And now you’re sick.

 We can’t stop you from attending, but if you know you’re infectious and also probably aren’t going to have a great time, maybe stay home.
-There’ll always be another year (unless you die and you’re only increasing the risk of that by going).
+There’ll always be another year (unless you die of course, and you’re only increasing the risk of that by going).

 DON’T LICK ANYTHING/ANYONE UNLESS INVITED

 And even then beware.
 You don’t know where they’ve been (but sometimes it’s a risk worth taking).

 We can’t guarantee your well being at a convention, but we can all take steps to try.
 And God loves a trier.